 - Like in previous release cycles I published a new version of debian-games at the end to incorporate the latest archive changes.
 Unfortunately, Netbeans, the Java IDE, cuyo and holdingnuts didn’t make it and I demoted them to Suggests.

-- A longstanding graphical issue (#871223) was resolved in Neverball where stars in goal points where displayed as squares.
+- A longstanding graphical issue (#871223) was resolved in Neverball where stars in goal points were displayed as squares.
 As usual something (OpenGL-related?) must have changed somewhere but in the end the installation of some missing png files made the difference.
 How it worked without them before remains a mystery.

 - I sponsored two uploads which were later unblocked for Buster.
 Bernat reported a crash in etw, a football simulation game ported from the AMIGA.
 Fortunately Steinar H. Gunderson could provide a patch quickly. (#928240)